Summary

 There are various versions of the Abarth 595, as well as several limited-edition models over its lifetime.
 These include the Abarth 595 Turismo, 595 Pista, 595 Competizione and 595 Esseesse.
 The higher-performance Abarth 695 is the next step up in the Abarth range, but that is covered on its own page.

-The Abarth 595 is very much a car that you would buy with your heart rather than your head, and its relatively poor overall Expert Rating of 56% reflects its obvious shortcomings as a practical vehicle and relatively high price tag.
+The Abarth 595 is very much a car that you would buy with your heart rather than your head.
+As of August 2024, its poor overall New Car Expert Rating of E, with a score of just 43%, reflects its obvious shortcomings as a practical vehicle and relatively high price tag.
 Despite that, the 595 has received much praise for being great fun to drive.

 595 highlights